-A. The Edmonds Lacrosse Club sponsors girls JV High School, U15 (7th and 8th grade)) and U13 (5th and 6th grade) teams, the "Edmonds Warriors."
+A. The Edmonds Lacrosse Club sponsors girls Varsity and Junior Varsity High School, 14U (7th and 8th grade) and 12U (5th and 6th grade) and 10U (3rd and 4th grade) teams, the "Edmonds Warriors."

 Q. Who can play for the Edmonds Lacrosse Club?

 A. All girls who live in the Edmonds School District or who attend a school in the district can play for us.
-Where there are not other girls lacrosse programs availalbe, we happily welcome girls from Shoreline, Mukilteo, Mountlake Terrace, Brier, Lake Forest Park, and other areas.
+Where there are not other girls lacrosse programs availalbe, we happily welcome girls from Brier, Edmonds, Lynnwood, Martha Lake and Mountlake Terrace.
 High school players play for the program designated to their school regardless of where they live.
 Girls may live outside the district but are required to make a one-time election for the team they choose, per league rules.

 Q. When does the lacrosse season start?